Virtual Cockpit

 Screen Layout

-- Left column: Speed unit buttons (KTS/MPH/KPH), recording controls (REC/FILES), and GPS status
+- Left column: MENU button, speed unit buttons (KTS/MPH/KPH), FDR recording controls (FDR/STOP, FILES), and GPS status indicator

 - Center area: Eight instruments arranged in a 4×2 grid